CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Delete

 > * You can delete elements in this tab.
 If you input wrong name, just right-click, delete it and add new one!
-> * If you deleted some element, and saved your file already, you can't work with that element anymore.
+> * If you deleted some element and saved your file already, you can't work with that element anymore.
 > * So please be careful when you delete element or component.

 ## **Editor**